What does the Bible verse Jeff Sessions quoted really mean?

-(CNN)It's been called one of the most important -- and misunderstood -- passages in the Bible: Romans 13:1-7.
+(CNN)It's been called one of the most important and most misunderstood passages in the Bible: Romans 13:1-7.

 "The most historically influential paragraph Paul ever wrote," in the words of one scholar.